 If something no longer makes sense, note that down - that's something you need to listen out for next class, investigate now, or perhaps discuss with your teacher or a tutor.

-If you're going through your class notes and need help understanding an area or concept, connect with a tutor now to get expert help.
+If you're going through your class notes and need help understanding an area or concept, connect with a subject specialist now to get expert help.